ipl-uw/Detection-Tracking-for-NOAA/README.md

-# Detection Tracking for NOAA
+# Detection and Tracking Algorithm for NOAA Projects